jmd-dk/concept/concept/docs/tutorial/beyond_matter_only.rst

        'particles': {'gravity': ('p3m', 2*_size)},
        'fluid'    : {'gravity': 'pm'},
    }

+   # Non-parameter helper variable used to specify linear components.
+   # Should be supplied as a command-line argument.
+   _lin = ''

 As usual, save the parameters in e.g. ``params/tutorial`` and run the simulation via